Slaymish/3dSpanningTrees/README.md

 ```
 ***

-Or run use the executable:
+Or run using the executable:

 **For mac**
 ```